handrews/OpenAPI-Specification/src/oas.md

 Implementations MUST NOT treat a reference as unresolvable before completely parsing all Documents provided to the implementation as possible parts of the OAD.

-When all documents in an OAD are OpenAPI Documents, each of which is parsed as a complete document, the parsing-behavior is well-defined.

-If some referenced (non-entry) documents have an Object other than an OpenAPI Object as its root, or containes additional non-OpenAPI content, or if only the referenced part of the document is parsed, the resulting behavior can be implementation-defined or undefined; see [Appendix G: Parsing and Resolution Guidance](#appendix-g-parsing-and-resolution-guidance) for details.
+If only the referenced part of the document is parsed when resolving a reference, the resulting behavior can be implementation-defined or undefined; see [Appendix G: Parsing and Resolution Guidance](#appendix-g-parsing-and-resolution-guidance) for details.

 A special case of parsing fragments of OAD content would be if such fragments are embedded in another format, referred to as an _embedding format_ with respect to the OAS.
 Note that the OAS itself is an embedding format with respect to JSON Schema, which is embedded as Schema Objects.